Catch a flick on a rooftop, in a garden or even at the MCG this summer. Our movie-loving city has outdoor cinemas to satisfy all tastes.

-BYO picnic rug or cushion to this ever-popular outdoor event in the Royal Botanic Gardens throughout summer and beyond.
-A limited number of Bean Beds (yep, beds) are also available at Moonlight Cinema, hired on a first-in-first-served basis.
-There’s a licensed bar and catering on-site too, and friendly four-legged guests are welcome, so every human and furry pal is happy.
+This ever-popular experience in the Royal Botanic Gardens is back, so get your picnic and rug ready for films like Bohemian Rhapsody and Christmas classic Love Actually.
+A limited number of Bean Beds (yep, beds!) are available at Moonlight Cinema, hired on a first-come-first-served basis.
+There’s a licensed bar and catering on-site too, and friendly four-legged guests are welcome, so every human and furry friend is happy.

 Cinema at the ‘G

-Over two huge nights on 23 and 24 February, the iconic MCG will transform into the ultimate open-air cinema.
-This year’s movies on the giant scoreboard are heart-warming new release Wonder, and the sporting glory of Remember the Titans from 2000.
-All proceeds from Cinema at the ‘G will be donated to the Bank of Melbourne Neighbourhood Fund, which supports Victorian communities.
+Over two huge February nights, the MCG is transformed into the ultimate open-air cinema, where you get to lounge around on the hallowed turf.
+This season’s movies on the giant scoreboard are pop-fuelled Elton John biopic Rocketman and the Aussie tale of sporting glory, Ride Like a Girl.
+All proceeds from Cinema at the ‘G will be donated to The Bank of Melbourne Foundation, which supports Victorian communities.

 Movies under the stars

 The free Movies Under the Stars season in Docklands returns on 14 and 15 February.
 Pack a picnic, grab snacks on site or dine waterside by the river at Yarra’s Edge or South Wharf.
 Located at Point Park, movies begin at sunset.
 Be early as there will be free bean bags to the first 200 guests.